USNavalResearchLaboratory/eispac/QUICK_GUIDE.md

 This is the main fitting routine.
 The simplest way to use `fit_spectra()` is to give it two arguments:
-1. _inten_ (EISCube object) - An EISCube class instance (or slice) containing one or more intensity profiles to be fit.
+1. _inten_ (EISCube object or filepath) - An EISCube class instance (or slice) containing one or more intensity profiles to be fit.
 Wavelength and error values will be extracted as needed from the EISCube.
-2. _template_ (EISFitTemplate object) - An EISFitTemplate class instance containing both the general template information (in the `template` attribute) and a `parinfo` attribute with the fit parameter dictionary.
+2. _template_ (EISFitTemplate object or filepath) - An EISFitTemplate class instance containing both the general template information (in the `template` attribute) and a `parinfo` attribute with the fit parameter dictionary.

 Alternatively, you may provide the function with individual data arrays using a call signature like this,